bvbohnen/X4_Customizer/Documentation.md

   * The key control script sections are:
     - "from Plugins import *" to make all major functions available.
-    - Call Settings() to change paths and set non-default options.
+    - Call Settings() to change paths and set non-default options; this can also be done through a setttings.json file.
     - Call a series of plugins with desired input parameters.
     - Call to Write_Extension() to write any modified files if transforms were used.

-  * The quickest way to set up the control script is to copy and edit the "Scripts/Default_template.py" file, renaming it to "Default.py" for recognition by Launch_X4_Customizer.bat.
+  * The quickest way to set up the control script is to copy and edit the "Scripts/Default_Script_template.py" file, renaming it to "Default_Script.py" for recognition by Launch_X4_Customizer.bat.

-Usage for compiled releases:
+Usage for compiled version:

-  * "Launch_X4_Customizer.bat <optional path to control script>"
+  * "Launch_X4_Customizer.bat [script_name] [args]"
-    - Call from the command line for full options (-h for help), or run directly to execute the default script at "Scripts/Default.py".
+    - Call from the command line for full options (-h for help), or run directly to execute the default script at "Scripts/Default_Script.py".
+    - Script name may be given without a .py extension, and without a path if it is in the Scripts folder.
-  * "Clean_X4_Customizer.bat <optional path to control script>"
+  * "Clean_X4_Customizer.bat [script_name] [args]"
-    - Removes files generated in a prior run of the given or default3 control script.
+    - Removes files generated in a prior run of the given or default control script.
+  * "Check_Extensions.bat [args]"
+    - Runs a command line script which will test extensions for errors, focusing on diff patching and dependency checks.
+  * "Cat_Unpack.bat [args]"
+    - Runs a command line script which unpacks catalog files.
+  * "Cat_Pack.bat [args]"
+    - Runs a command line script which packs catalog files.

 Usage for Python source code:

-  * "python Framework\Main.py <optional path to control script>"
+  * "python Framework\Main.py [script_name] [args]"
-    - This is the primary entry function for the python source code.
+    - This is the primary entry function for the python source code, and equivalent to using Launch_X4_Customizer.bat.
-    - Add the "-default_script" option to behave like the bat launcher.
-    - Control scripts may freely use any python packages, instead of being limited to those included with the release.
-  * "python Framework\Make_Documentation.py"
-    - Generates updated documentation for this project, as markdown formatted files README.md and Documentation.md.
-  * "python Framework\Make_Executable.py"
-    - Generates a standalone executable and support files, placed in the bin folder.
-Requires the PyInstaller package be available.
-The executable will be created for the system it was generated on.
-  * "python Framework\Make_Release.py"
-    - Generates a zip file with all necessary binaries, source files, and example scripts for general release.

 ***